laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/rivanna/README.md

 card_name_v100_gpu_count_1_cpu_num_6_mem_32GB_repeat_1_TFTTransformerepochs_70
 ```

-To modify them, pleas make changes to the experiments that you run, please edit the file
+To modify them, please make changes to the experiments that you run,
-rivanna-EQ_CONFIGURATION.yaml
+please edit the file rivanna-EQ_CONFIGURATION.yaml

 ```bash
 emacs rivanna-EQ_CONFIGURATION.yaml
 ```

-Before running the experiments check if they are ok, as it can take a very long time
+Before running the experiments check if they are ok, as it can take a very
-to run them on rivanna dependent on the GPU used
+long time to run them on Rivanna dependent on the GPU used
 (2epoch run on A100 ~4 hours and for K80 it runs 24 hours).

 (Right now v100 is the default)

 ### Running the Experiments

-If the output from the cloudmesh sbatch command matches your experiment's configuration, then the experiment is ready to be executed on rivanna using
+If the output from the cloudmesh sbatch command matches your experiment's
+configuration, then the experiment is ready to be executed on Rivanna using

 ```bash
 sh jobs-$EQ_CONFIGURATION.sh